TomBurnsC/BioTools/README.md

 # BioTools
-Library of foundational self-implemented Bioinformatical tools
+A collection of foundational bioinformatics algorithms and computational tools implemented from first principles in Python.